oceanobservatories/ooicgsn-data-tools/zpls_echograms/README.md

 **Description**

-Utilizes the open-source ocean sonar data processing module [echopype](https://echopype.readthedocs.io/en/latest/) to process OOI bioacoustic sonar data from both uncabled and cabled array sensors and generate weekly echograms that the user community can use to quickly assess the quality and applicability of the data to their research needs.
+Utilizes [echopype](https://echopype.readthedocs.io/en/latest/), the open-source ocean sonar data processing module, to process OOI bioacoustic sonar data from both uncabled and cabled array sensors and generate weekly echograms that the user community can use to quickly assess the quality and applicability of the data to their research needs.